 Police will usually say before the interview ‘this is your opportunity to tell your story’.
 Be wary of this advice!

 Rowan Skinner & Associates Lawyers represent clients like you who may have been charged with a variety of breach offences.
-If you have been charged with breaching court orders, we offer a free fifteen minute consultation to discuss it with you.
+If you have been charged with breaching court orders, we offer a fifteen minute consultation to discuss it with you.

 There are many different court orders that may be breached and if so, criminal charges may be made.
 Our breach offence lawyers in Melbourne can provide you with professional advice and representation if required.